-• Tsunami evacuation route signs have been placed along coastal roadways to indicate the direction of higher ground.
+Tsunami evacuation route signs have been placed along coastal roadways to indicate the direction inland or to higher ground.
 In some places, there may be more than one route to safer areas.
 These routes may be marked with several signs showing you additional options for evacuation.
 You should know the evacuations routes for your area.